qch-china/ngx-http-status-code-counter/README.md

 I've included a sample munin plugin that uses ruby and the excellent munin_plugin gem.

-PS: This project is base on https://github.com/kennon/ngx_http_status_code_counter
+PS: This project is base on https://github.com/kennon/ngx_http_status_code_counter.
+I fix the bug that can not share the data in every nginx child process

 Example Config
 ==============